Table of Contents

 Sexual Assault of a Child under 17 is codified in Texas Penal Code 22.011.
 Sexual assault can occur a number of ways:

 Sexual Assault and Aggravated Sexual Assault require lifetime registration as a sex offender.
 Click here to learn more about Sex Offender Registration in Texas.

 Once a case has been accepted by a prosecutor, there are a number of possible outcomes to the case.
 First, understand that you cannot be offered deferred adjudication for this offense by a prosecutor or be given deferred adjudication from the judge.
 Deferred adjudication is prohibited for this charge under Code of Criminal Procedure 42.12 Section 5.
 Second, a judge cannot order probation for this charge pursuant to Code of Criminal Procedure 42.12 Section 3g.
 While a jury may be able to recommend probation, they can only do so on sentences that are 10 years or less in length.
 A jury that convicted a person of sexual assault of the minor is unlikely to come back with a sentence of 10 years or less and recommend that the sentence be probated.

-No. While detectives are looking for information that is incriminating, a Tarrant County child sexual assault defense attorney can coordinate an investigation that will benefit you.
+No. While detectives are looking for information that is incriminating, a Tarrant County child sexual assault defense attorney can conduct their own investigation and uncover information that will assist in your defense.
 An experienced criminal defense attorney can guide you through the process of gathering information that may benefit you, and in appropriate cases, begin preparing mitigation evidence on your behalf.
 Additionally, your attorney may be able to secure one of the following outcomes for you.